 Just use your common sense while traveling to Mexico.
-Ensure that you don’t spend much time than necessary in border towns and avoid driving at night.
+Ensure that you don’t spend more time than necessary in border towns and avoid driving at night.
 Flashing fancy jewelry and a wallet full of money can bring you more trouble.

 You will find Mexicans very helpful, and they will be willing to help you if you ask them for directions or any information about their area.
 This will also allow you to practice and perfect your Spanish.

-Ensure that you plan your route in advance and do thorough research on roads and towns you will travel to.
+Ensure that you plan your route and do thorough research on roads and towns you will travel to.
 This will let you know the kind of road and the towns if they are too big to maneuver your way through smoothly.
 Both Canada and the US post advisories about which locations have difficulties, so ensure you check them regularly.